 Need just a little more space?

-If the fit of the wheels on the extrusion is still too tight after adjusting all of the eccentric spacers to their loosest setting (flat section and
+If the fit of the wheels on the extrusion is still too tight after adjusting all of the eccentric spacers to their loosest setting (

 The perfect fit